-The first year, GM thought they’d sell 18,000 units but ended up selling only 13,500 units.
-They responded to the disappointing sales numbers by tweaking the following year model with the new LS2 engine, two scoops on the hood, and a split rear exhaust.
+In the first year, GM thought they’d sell 18,000 units but ended up selling only 13,500 units.
+They responded to the disappointing sales numbers by tweaking the following year's model with the new LS2 engine, two scoops on the hood, and split rear exhaust.
 The improvements had the GTO beating the 2005 Ford Mustang GT by 100 HP.
 It also outperformed the Camaro and both of Dodge's performance vehicles (the Charger and the Challenger).
 However, sales still weren’t good enough, and GM discontinued the Pontiac GTO in 2006.

 A 2006 Pontiac GTO with the new LS2 engine and two hood scoops, via Crossley1

 Despite its under-the-hood muscle, the family sedan looks of the GTO didn't appeal to muscle car enthusiasts.
 The GTO name came with high expectations, and the 4th-gen Pontiac GTO didn’t quite meet them in the appearance department.
 Had Pontiac named it something other than a GTO, sales might've been higher.

 Another reason behind its demise could be its MSRP.
 It cost $5,000 more than the Mustang at the time.
 Only a few people wanted to fork over that kind of money for a muscle car that didn’t look the part.
 Not to mention, some GM and Pontiac fans didn’t appreciate the fact that this car originated in Australia, which made them view it as an “un-American” car.